devenes/python-boto3-api/README.md

 ## Stop Instance

-You send a request to this endpoint by entering the following parameters, and you can stop the instance you specified with `instance_id`, in the region you specified with `region_name` and the status of the instance will be changed to `stopping` and then to `stopped`.
+You send a POST request to the `stop` endpoint by entering the following parameters, and you can stop the instance you specified with `instance_id`, in the region you specified with `region_name` and the status of the instance will be changed to `stopping` and then to `stopped`.

 ```
 http://<api_host>:<api_port>/ec2/stop